agathayin/reactNative-localBites/README.md

-# Welcome to your Expo app 👋
+# React Native: Local Bites

 This is an React Native project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).
 It is built with React Native, Expo, Firestore, and other dependencies.